alexborisov/foxfire/docs/README.md

 SQL-Injection is a huge topic.
 You can learn more about it here: [PHP.net](https://php.net/manual/en/security.database.sql-injection.php), [Wikipedia](https://en.wikipedia.org/wiki/SQL_injection)

-BPM_db automatically escapes strings sent to the database and enforces strong typing on all other data types.
-If attack code is passed to BPM_db, it will either be stored as a simple string, or it will be cast to numeric "1".
+FoxFire automatically escapes strings sent to the database and enforces strong typing on all other data types.
+If attack code is passed to FoxFire, it will either be stored as a simple string, or it will be cast to numeric "1".
 This, in theory, currently makes it impossible to launch a SQL-Injection attack against the SQL server.

 ####Typical Attack Scenario: